The following article on how to deal with an anxiety relapse contains affiliate links.

 I often liken taking this medication to having a loud radio or TV station turned down.
 In the midst of anxiety, the irrational thoughts, worries and fears are all consuming.
 They don’t stop talking: each attempting to be heard over the other; muttering and shouting.
-As such, it can be difficult to see a way forward: to write down your strategy whilst anxiety scribbles hastily all over your page.
+As such, it can be difficult to see a way forward.

 It’s a little like wrapping anxiety in Clingfilm: you can still see it, feel it and hear it.
-But it’s muffled and distorted, it’s scope for damage restricted.
-It’s no more than a squashed, angry sandwich.
+But it’s muffled and distorted.

-Yet, do I regret taking anti-depressants to manage my anxiety?
-No, not at all.
-Each course has given me the headspace and energy to face anxiety head-on, allowing me to get back behind the steering wheel of my mind.
+Each course has given me the headspace to face my panic disorder relapse head-on, allowing me to get back behind the steering wheel of my mind.
 The medication has not transformed me into some euphoric caricature of myself, but has simply allowed me to get back to myself.

 And for this, I’ll be forever grateful to those little pills.